 - Water ice has been found throughout the solar system.
-Though water ice was once considered a rare find in space, it has been spotted on the moon, in Mercury’s shadowed craters, at Mars’s poles, and in the smaller moons of Jupiter and Saturn.
+Surprisingly, though water ice was once considered a rare find in space, it has been spotted on the moon, in Mercury’s shadowed craters, at Mars’s poles, and in the smaller moons of Jupiter and Saturn as well!

 - Spacecraft have visited each planet.
 Did you know that NASA has sent spacecraft to each planet in our solar system, including the dwarf planets Pluto and Ceres?
-We’ve been exploring long enough now to have firsthand information about each planet!
+In fact, we’ve been exploring long enough now to have firsthand information about each planet!

 - Mercury is shrinking.
 Metrics sent by the MESSENGER spacecraft have revealed that tectonic plates have shifted within Mercury and the planet is slowly shrinking.
 For several years, scientists believed that Earth was the only tectonically active planet in our system, but that changed as of 2016 thanks to the data by MESSENGER.

 - Extreme microbes have been discovered.
 Microbes are considered a form of life that can survive in some of the harshest environments.
 These microbes have been found on Mars and due to the presence of water ice on several moons and other planets, astronomers wonder whether these microbes could exist elsewhere in our solar system.

 - Pluto used to be geologically active.
 Thanks to photos sent back from Pluto by the New Horizons spacecraft in 2015, scientists learned that Pluto has numerous mountains reaching up to 11,000 feet tall.
 These mountains and the uneven terrain suggests geological activity in the past, but the source of that activity continues to stump astronomers.